 - Clifford's Tower

-Visit York has all the information you need.
+Visit York has all the information you need about what to do, locations, prices and opening times!

 Places To Eat

-There is almost always something happening in York, especially in the main square of the city (Parliament Square).
+york is known as the City of Festivals.
+There is almost always something happening in York, especially in Parliament Square, the main square of the city.
 This is a popular place for international food markets, craft fairs or street entertainers.

 York has a lot of shops in a small area.
 You will not have trouble finding clothes shops or shops that sell things for your room.
 It is well known for its small independent businesses and interesting shops, so have a look out for something different and unique.